-CEMF Section Requi rement Document Reference 3.12a Sydne appro ey Metro will engage Independent Environmental Representatives (ERs) as required under the CSSI value value val Section 6.3.1 i.
-Review, provide comment on and endorse (where required) any relevant environmental documentation to verify it is prepared in accordance with relevant environmental legislation, planning approval conditions, Environment Protection Licences, relevant standards and this CEMF; ii.
-Monitor and report on the implementation and performance of the above mentioned documentation and other relevant documentation; iii.
-Provide independent guidance and advice to Sydney Metro and the Contractors in relation to environmental compliance issues and the interpretation of planning approval conditions; iv.
-Be the principal point of advice for the DP&E in relation to all questions and complaints concerning the environmental performance of the project; ۷.
-Ensure that environmental auditing is undertaken in accordance with all relevant project requirements; and vi.
-Recommend reasonable steps, including 'stop works', to be taken to avoid or minimise adverse environmental impacts 3.13a In rela tion to Roles and Responsibilities the CEMP will: Section 6 i.
-Describe the relationship between the Principal Contractor, Sydney Metro, key regulatory stakeholders, the independent environmental representative and the independent certifier; ii.
-For each role that has environmental accountabilities or responsibilities, including key personnel, provide a tabulated description of the authority and roles of key personnel, lines of responsibility and communication, minimum skill level requirements and their interface with the overall project organisation structure; iii.
-Provide details of each specialist environment, sustainability or planning consultant who is employed by the Principal Contractor including the scope of their work; and iv.
-Provide an overview of the role and responsibilities of the Independent Environmental Representative, the Independent Certifier and other regulatory stakeholders.
-3.13b All sul of tha p-contractors engaged by the Principal Contractor will be required to operate within the EMS documentation the Principal Contractor.
+CEMF Section Document Reference 3.12a Sydney Metro will engage Independent Environmental Representatives (ERs) as required under the CSSI approval to undertake the following, along with any additional roles as required: Review, provide comment on and endorse (where required) any relevant environmental documentation to verify it is prepared in accordance with relevant environmental legislation, planning approval conditions, Environment Protection Licences, relevant standards and this CEMF; Monitor and report on the implementation and performance of the above mentioned documentation and other relevant documentation; Provide independent guidance and advice to Sydney Metro and the Contractors in relation to environmental compliance issues and the interpretation of planning approval conditions; Be the principal point of advice for the DP&E in relation to all questions and complaints concerning the environmental performance of the project; Ensure that environmental auditing is undertaken in accordance with all relevant project requirements; and Recommend reasonable steps, including 'stop works', to be taken to avoid or minimise adverse environmental impacts Section 6.3.1 3.13a In relation to Roles and Responsibilities the CEMP will: Describe the relationship between the Principal Contractor, Sydney Metro, key regulatory stakeholders, the independent environmental representative and the independent certifier; For each role that has environmental accountabilities or responsibilities, including key personnel, provide a tabulated description of the authority and roles of key personnel, lines of responsibility and communication, minimum skill level requirements and their interface with the overall project organisation structure; Provide details of each specialist environment, sustainability or planning consultant who is employed by the Principal Contractor including the scope of their work; and Provide an overview of the role and responsibilities of the Independent Environmental Representative, the Independent Certifier and other regulatory stakeholders.
+Section 6 3.13b All sub-contractors engaged by the Principal Contractor will be required to operate within the EMS documentation of that Principal Contractor.
 Section 6